 Oil: The oil helps to get crispy dumplings without drying out the potstickers.
 We used olive oil spray but adding a few tablespoons of sesame oil would take these air fry potstickers to the next level!

 Substitutions: Using cooking spray oil is a great way to evenly coat the potstickers.
 However, feel free to use whatever vegetable oil you want such as avocado oil, olive oil, canola oil, etc.

 How to Make this - Step by Step

 Step one: Place frozen potstickers in a single layer in a metal basket.

 Step two: Spray them evenly with oil.
 If not using spray oil, you can toss the frozen potstickers in a bowl with a drizzle of oil, toss to coat, and then transfer them to the air fryer basket.

-Step three: Turn your air fryer on to 375 degrees f and set the timer for a 10 minute cooking time.
+Step three: Turn your air fryer on to 375 degrees f and set the timer for a 10-minute cooking time.
 After 8 minutes, flip each potsticker.
 Return for the remaining 2 minutes to finish cooking.
-You may need to add a couple minutes depending on your personal preference of how crispy you want them and how your air fryer cooks.
+You may need to add a couple of minutes depending on your personal preference of how crispy you want them and how your air fryer cooks.
 See!
 This is one of the fastest ways to make crunchy potstickers.

 Watch How to Make This - Step by Step